AtomLinter/linter-julia/README.md

 * The environment for each file is guessed from its path.
 If this fails, Julia's default environment is assumed.
 * The symbols are rebuilt if the modification time of the Project.toml or the Manifest.toml files change, for example, you add, remove or update packages.
 Linting is not available during this rebuild.
-* It works on Windows, but the Julia server does not shuts down on its own there (yet).

 ## Internals